lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/db-intro.md

       ...
     end

-We're already seen how we can utilize the name attribute in our code through examples like `client.emit "Hello #{enactor.name}!"`   In that case, `enactor` is a character model, and `name` is the database field.
+We're already seen how we can utilize the name attribute in our code through examples like `client.emit "Hello #{enactor.name}!"`   In that case, `enactor` is an instance of a character model, and `name` is the database field.

-You'll need to look in the code to find out what database fields are available.

 ## Queries

 There are a variety of ways to query (request) information from the database, but the most common one will be to find something by name.
 Let's see how that works.
 Change the tinker command as shown:

     def handle
-      char = Character.find_one_by_name(cmd.args)
+      char = Character.find(name: cmd.args).first
       if (char)
         client.emit "You found #{char.name}"
       else